-1. Optimise access

-- Improve connections between residential and community areas and provide multipurpose, safe and innovative spaces that are equitably distributed across the local government areas. - 2.
+- 1. Optimise access - Improve connections between residential and community areas and provide multipurpose, safe and innovative spaces that are equitably distributed across the local government areas. - 2.
 Connect with nature and culture - Utilise the existing natural setting and cultural values to design an integrated open space network. - 3.
-Maximise user experience - Encourage social connections, community participation, and promote health and wellbeing.
+Maximise user experience - Encourange social connections and community participation and promote health and wellbeing.
+The development of a new library would facilitate the engagement of local residents with digital resources and expanded learning opportunities.